ervandew/eclim/doc/content/vim/java/types.rst

   This command supports command completion of the available types (class, interface, etc) as well as completion of existing package names.

-In the case where you are creating a new type in a package that does not yet exist, eclim will do its best to create that new package in the correct source file directory.
-If you have multiple source directories with packages that partially match the new package, eclim will currently choose the one which occurs first in your ``.classpath`` file.
+In the case where the source directory to create the type in is ambiguous, you will be prompted to choose the source directory from a list.